 Collaborate Intensive Bridging Services (CIBS)

-Research shows that a child is best treated with their family, in their home.
-Our Collaborate Intensive Bridging Services are based on this approach.
-The treatment model involves a combination of intensive in-home therapy and a brief placement in an intensive residential treatment center, and it’s designed to help kids who struggle with:
+Our Collaborate Intensive Bridging Services is based on the concept that a child is best treated with their family in the home.
+This treatment model involves a combination of intensive in-home therapy and a brief placement in an intensive treatment center.
+Best suited for youth 8-17 with aggression/fighting, self-harm, depression, truancy, theft, and more.

 Our program is designed to help: